kieransnapes/technikiwidocs/README.md

-# technikiwidocs
+# technikiwi docs
+---
 HOW TO sheet, insurance, deleting deductions, sending invoices.Adding one off deductions

-I want to set Insurance/Rent warranty for a property Go the properties page and find the property you are interested in.
+##I want to set Insurance/Rent warranty for a property
+Go the properties page and find the property you are interested in.
 Click the address of the property to open a page to edit the property There is a row for insurance, first select the interval that the insurance will be charged.